mahidaCodeTrained/observastore/README.md

 - The project is extensive this README.md file will go through the process of creating Observastore from the business models, development approaches, features, tools and technologies, testing and more.
 As shopping at Observastore wishes to unlock your eyes to observe the night skies we will observe just how this e-commerce project Observastore came to be.

+The link to the livesite can be found right [here](https://observastore-5005d64a3140.herokuapp.com/)

 ## Table of Contents
 <details>